Policy

 applicant’s life expectancy.

-returned by the expiration of the extension, claims services staff shall
+not returned by the expiration of the extension, claims services staff must designate

-and Family Support – LSAs are subject to lump sum family support processing.
+LSAs are subject to lump sum family support processing.
+Claims services staff

 policy and procedure for additional information.

-and Overpayments – Claims services staff shall refer to the Overpayment of
+Claims services staff will refer to the Overpayment of

-and Incarceration – Claims services staff shall refer to the Incarceration
+Claims services staff will refer to the Incarceration policy and

-policy and procedure for information regarding repayment of a LSA during a
+procedure for information regarding repayment of a LSA during a period of

 1. Complete the LSA

-addressed to the surviving spouse, including the information listed in V.M.2.,
+Order addressed to the surviving spouse, including the information listed in V.L.2.,

 once a decision regarding the appropriate repayment option of the LSA has been